JoseMartinsNetto/Xcode-Preferences/README.md

 Here we have a short documentation of Xcode snippets shortcuts.
 Follow this steps to import these files and do code more fast:

-Open Finder, choose “Go > Go to Folder”:
+* Open Finder, choose “Go > Go to Folder”:

-~/Library/Developer/Xcode/UserData
+* ~/Library/Developer/Xcode/UserData

+* Create a folder named "CodeSnippets" if doesn't exists.

-And finally move our “.codesnippet” files to this folder.
+* And finally move our “.codesnippet” files to this folder.

 **IBOutlets**